 Though from the other hills there is a wonderful view on the city.

-On one of the hills stays Alyosha (the second picture is taken from Wikipedia).
-The monument was built during Soviet time in honour of Soviet soldiers who fought here is Nazis.
+On one of the hills stays Alyosha.
+The monument was built during Soviet time in honor of Soviet soldiers who fought here is Nazis.
 According to Internet it was initiated by locals, not by government.
 After that there was three attempts to remove the monument in 90s, but locals didn't allow to remove it.
 In one of the attempt there was organized a 24/7 guarding of the monument

 In the end the Supreme Court of Bulgaria resolved that Alyosha is WWII monument and it can be demolished.
 After that there was no a single attempt to remove it for more than 20 years.